christopher-r-doucet/badge-league-bot/README.md

 - `/invite_to_league` - Invite a player to join your league with a clickable button
 - `/status` - Check your current rank, ELO, wins, losses, and badge
 - `/help` - Display help information about the bot and available commands
+- `/schedule_match` - Schedule a match with another player
+- `/my_matches` - View your upcoming and completed matches
+- `/report_result` - Report the result of a completed match
+- `/view_matches` - View all matches in a league
+- `/cancel_match` - Cancel a match you scheduled

 ## Development